 - Do your best to prevent ear infections.
 Swimming poses the risk of ear infections due to water entering the ear canal.
-Wearing ear plugs or ear putty is suggested to avoid ear infections.
+Wearing ear plugs or ear putty can help avoid ear infections.

-- Make sure that the child understands the vocabulary associated with the pool.
-What does shallow versus deep mean?
+- Make sure the child understands the vocabulary associated with the pool.
+What do “shallow” and “deep” mean?
 What does “no diving” mean?
-Knowing words that he may see or hear can help him stay safe and follow the rules.
+Knowing words he may see or hear can help him stay safe and follow the rules.

 - Talk with the lifeguards and swimming pool staff ahead of time about the child’s hearing loss.
 Let them know that the child may or may not be able to hear the whistle or any directions being said to them.
 Encourage them to use gestures as needed.

 - Stay near the child.
 Being close to the child will help him read lips if necessary.
-Being in close proximity can also aid in getting the child to safety.
+Being in close proximity can also aid in getting him to safety.

 All children should be able to experience the enjoyment of going to the pool.
 Taking the necessary precautions can bring this enjoyment to children with hearing loss and a sense of relief to their parents and caregivers.